 Adjudicator Boyce accepted the applicant’s position.
 He agreed that an FAE provides useful information for use in determining Catastrophic, despite any potential overlap with the OT assessments, noting:

 Although not part of the legal test, I have found the FAE helpful in providing insight into what applicants in catastrophic disputes can and cannot do in the workplace and how their pre- and post-accident function has been altered.
 In turn, I agree that this information will be helpful to the overall determination of V.L.’s functional abilities.

 In contrast, Adjudicator Boyce did not accept that a Biopsychosocial assessment was a reasonable and necessary cost.
 The applicant claimed that it would be used by the psychiatrist completing the Psychiatric assessment, and that it could provide context for the results of the other assessments.
 Additionally, it used the Holmes-Rahe Life Stress Inventory test, which was unique in its ability to identify stressors that might lead to illness.

-The Adjudicator recognized the potential use-value of the Holmes-Rahe test in certain situations but did not feel that it was necessary in this case to reach a CAT determination, as there was sufficient other evidence in the approved reports and medical file.
+The Adjudicator recognized the potential use-value of the Holmes-Rahe test in certain situations but did not feel that it was necessary in this case to reach a catastrophic determination, as there was sufficient other evidence in the approved reports and medical file.
 He noted that the applicant’s experts did not require data from the Holmes-Rahe test to make a determination of Class 4 (Marked) impairment for a Mental and Behavioral Disorder.
 While useful, there was no reason to fund an entire assessment to glean this information.

-If you have been seriously injured in a car accident and have questions regarding your entitlement to enhanced CAT benefits or your claim generally, we are pleased to offer a free consultation.
+If you have been seriously injured in a car accident and have questions regarding your entitlement to enhanced catastrophic benefits or your claim generally, we are pleased to offer a free consultation.
 Put Campisi LLP to work for you- Clients First, Excellence Always!